pedricolino/cnakepit/README.md

-# FPPE-panel-pipeline
+# Forked from Nina's FPPE-panel-pipeline
- Snakemake pipeline designed for FFPE panel sequencing (NGS) data.

 General workflow:
 - QC of the raw data, trimming, QC of the trimmed data
--
+- I will try to add CNV calling